As a Jira administrator, you don't want your users to be overwhelmed by options.

 Sometimes, the Jira native tools are simply too powerful when you need your users to perform specific tasks, and despite the best intentions they often make mistakes which can result in a messy Jira.

-Let's say your working on an ITSM Jira Service Desk portal where your clients can raise "Incident" tickets.
+Let's say your working on an ITSM Jira Service Management portal where your clients can raise "Incident" tickets.

 You would also like these agents to link their issues to the corresponding "Bugs" in your Jira Software project, so as to be able to measure progress on the resolution.